BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Acceptance Criteria
-* The minimum acceptance critiera is to compile (at least some components of) FreeSurfer to the PowerPC architecture and containerize it and create a ChRIS 'app' that uses the PowerPC FreeSurfer container
+* The minimum acceptance critiera is to compile (at least some components of) FreeSurfer to the PowerPC architecture and containerize it, and create a ChRIS 'app' that uses the PowerPC FreeSurfer container.
-* Stretch goal: tbd
+* Stretch goal: TBD

 # Release Planning
 * Release #1 (in 2 Weeks)